Some of the my favorite books about Christianity, Catholicism, Theology of the Body, Abortion, Religious Freedom, the Saints…and more!

 Subverted – How I Helped the Sexual Revolution Hijack the Women’s Movement by Sue Ellen Browder – Amazing testimony from a former Cosmopolitan writer in the 60’s and 70’s.

-Beyond the Abortion Wars: A Way Forward for a New Generation by Charles D. Camosy – This is a very thorough book, detailing the history of Roe V Wade as well as the Hyde Amendment and the political figures involoved in this 40+ year debate.
+Beyond the Abortion Wars: A Way Forward for a New Generation by Charles D. Camosy – This is a very thorough book, detailing the history of Roe V Wade as well as the Hyde Amendment and the political figures involved in this 40+ year debate.
 What’s great is that Camosy offers us hope that we can come together and discuss ways to lessen the frequency of abortion.
-I wish more pro-life leaders would read this book and learn how we can make some headway.

 Persuasive Pro-Life by Trent Horn – Trent takes every possible argument from the pro-abortion side and re-enacts these scenarios to show the counter-point from the pro-life side.
 Brilliant and necessary for every pro-life advocate.